enricobertolotti/xliff-translate/README.md

 ## Contributing

 You want to contribute to the project?
 Awesome! 🍾 Fork the repository and follow the steps below to get started.
-You can join the [discord server](https://discord.gg/hGjMAqaYQC) to chat about your ideas!
+You can also join the [discord server](https://discord.gg/hGjMAqaYQC) to chat about your ideas!
 Hope to see you there.

 ### Install all project dependencies
 ```